opencompl/Quidditch/README.md

 The docker is mostly used as a convenient way to install the Snitch toolchain, runtime, verilator, etc.
 It's not used for the compiler, rather to make the Snitch tools available.
 The dockerfile can be found in `runtime/toolchain/Dockerfile`.
-The docker toolchain needs to be in sync with the snitch runtime, as the hardware gets continuously updated.
 When updating the snitch runtime submodule, the docker image needs to be updated with the new commit hash to make sure the hardware and software are in sync.

-The easiest way to iterate on the docker image is to develop on it locally, and then pushing it to GitHub, which will detect that the toolchain directory is changed, and will release a new image automatically.
+The easiest way to iterate on the docker image is to develop on it locally, and then pushing the changes to GitHub, which will detect that the toolchain directory is changed, and will release a new image automatically.

 There are two CMake projects in Quidditch, one is the IREE-based compiler (`codegen/`) which compiles to an executable to run your local machine, and the second is the runtime (`runtime/`), which uses the toolchain from the docker image, and compiles code for Snitch.